RudCodera8/Amrita-Railway-Manager-App/README.md

   b) time - for just pausing the program for making it more realistic
   c) random -  for generating random PNRs
   d) os - for handling the files (here its .dat type)

+## Running the project
+Just make sure to save all files in same folder, and if you are using VsCode type Editiors, make sure your workspace is set on that folder.

+## Advantages of the project
+1) Light weight, fast stable code following OOP concepts making editing and code reusablity easy.
+2) For saving the files we aint using any SQL based server, its simply .dat files for now.
+The programmer can change to CSV or JSON files as per their convenience.
+3) Easy debugging and error free, developer friendly code.